USING IRONOCR

 2. Install the IronOCR .NET library and add it to your project.

-3. Read Identity document Images using the IronOCR library.
+3. Read Identity document images using the IronOCR library.

-4. Read the Identity document from PDFs.
+4. Read the identity documents from PDFs.

 IronOCR, crafted and maintained by Iron Software, serves as a powerful library for C# Software Engineers, facilitating OCR, Barcode Scanning, and Text Extraction within .NET projects.